arshc0de/Python-CLI-Games/README.md

 Challenge the computer to a classic game of Rock-Paper-Scissors!
 Choose your move and see if you can outsmart the computer.
 It's a great way to practice Python basics in a fun, interactive way.

+### **Password-Genrator** 🛠️🔑🤐🎲

+Create secure passwords with this fun Python project!
+Choose between Simple or Advanced modes and generate a strong password.
+It’s a great way to practice Python basics while enhancing your coding skills.

 ## 🚀 Getting Started

 1. **Clone the Repository:**